 In 2012 Ofsted published 'Running Away.'
 This document identifies a significant difference between children who 'run away' and those who choose to 'stay out late.'
-In many residential homes staff mistake 'missing' to be the same as 'staying out late' due to misinterpretation of the policies and procedures that are in place to support their practice.
+In many residential homes staff mistake 'missing' to be the same as 'staying out late' due to misinterpretation of the polices and procedures that are in place to support their practice.

-Fortunately at M. Street and S. Road we do distinguish a difference between 'missing' and 'staying out.'
-Due to the age group of the young people who reside at M. Street and S. Road, it is quite common for young people to stay out later than staff would ideally want and for them to stay out at their friends without permission.
+At P. road we are able to distinguish a difference between 'missing' and 'staying out.'
+Due to the age group of the young people who reside at P. road it is quite common for young people to stay out later than staff would ideally want and for them to stay out at their friends without permission.
 A part of young people's development is taking appropriate steps to keep themselves safe in the community at all times.
-Young people at M. Street and S. Road are encouraged to take the following steps to minimise the level of risk that they are placing themselves in by choosing to 'staying out.'
+Young people at P. are encouraged to take the following steps to minimise the level of risk that they are placing themselves in by choosing to 'stay out.'

-- Remain in verbal telephone contact with staff (frequency varies on the individual young person) - Young people encouraged to know the contact number for the home. - Young people to give location / address of their whereabouts in the community (if they do not want to be specific, young people to share what area they are in) - Young people to introduce staff to their friends and to share friends' parents / carers home telephone numbers. - Young people to agree with staff an estimated return home time and to update staff if this changes.
+- Remain in verbal telephone contact with staff (frequency varies on the individual young person) - ♦ Young people encouraged to know the contact number for P. road - Young people to give location / address of their whereabouts in the community (if they do not want to be specific, young people to share what area they are in) - Young people to introduce staff to their friends and to share friends parents / carers home telephone numbers - Young people to agree with staff an estimated return home time and to update staff if this changes